plavin/multifidelity/README.md

 1. `data-collection-scripts/`: Scripts used to invoke the `./simulation` command.
 These scripts should be copied to this directory to run properly.
 2. `libftprjg/`: Stability detector library code
 3. `libpd/`: Phase detector library code
+4. `notebooks/`: Jupyter notebooks that generate plots.
+These should be moved to this directory to re-run them
-4. `plots/`: Plots used in my dissertation and in the MEMSYS paper
+5. `plots/`: Plots used in my dissertation and in the MEMSYS paper